 Kon-Boot requires a few post-cracking steps to be a real Windows password reset solution but nothing required by this amazing program is too difficult for anyone with the very serious problem of being locked out Windows.

 How To Use Kon-Boot

 To get started, visit the Kon-Boot site by clicking Visit Their Web Site near the bottom of this page.

 Once there, scroll toward the bottom of the page.
 Look for the section titled "Download FREE Version."

-Once downloaded, extract the files (the password is kon-boot) which will create several folders with yet more ZIP files.
+Once downloaded, extract the files in Windows or with a free zip/unzip tool.
+If prompted, the password is kon-boot.
+Once extracted, you'll see several folders with yet more ZIP files.
 Locate the CD-konboot-v1.1-2in1.zip file and extract it, creating the CD-konboot-v1.1-2in1.iso file.

 Note: I know the file names make it look like you're using Kon-Boot v1.1 but it's actually v1.0, which you'll see noted when you run the program.